Molly Hocking

 Molly Hocking (born 14 December 2000) is an English singer.
 In 2019, she won the eighth series of The Voice UK, winning a recording contract with Polydor Records.
-Her winning single, a cover of "I'll Never Love Again", reached number 73 on the UK Singles Chart.
+Now working on new music as an independent artist, her latest track "You Can't Hold Me Down" was released on 21 June 2024.

 Career

-2017: The X Factor

-In 2017, Hocking auditioned for The X Factor, and progressed to bootcamp.
-However, she failed to proceed further and her audition was not televised.

 2019: The Voice UK

 In 2019, Hocking auditioned for the eighth series of The Voice UK, and joined Olly Murs's team.
 After performing "I'll Never Love Again" by Lady Gaga and Bradley Cooper, she was announced as the winner of the series, signing a contract with Polydor Records.
 Her winner's single reached number 73 on the UK Singles Charts.

-2020-present: New music and Up
+2020-2023: New music and Up

 On 12 March 2020, Hocking announced her debut single titled "After the Night Before".
-The release of the single was delayed due to the COVID–19 pandemic, and was eventually released on 6 November 2020, alongside an accompanying music video.
+The release of the single was delayed due to the COVID-19 pandemic, and was eventually released on 6 November 2020, alongside an accompanying music video.
 Hocking performed the song on the semi-final of ninth series of The Voice UK.
 On 4 December 2020, it was announced that Hocking will support Olly Murs on his Summer 2021 UK Tour.
-The singer is no longer signed to Polydor Records.

 On 28 May 2021, Hocking released her new song "We Can Have the World Tonight".

 On 19 October 2021, Hocking announced her debut EP called Up which was released on 26 October 2021.

 On 31 December 2021, Hocking released the song called, "Alive".

 On 22 June 2022, Hocking released the song called, "Bones".